- Whiskybase ID

-- Excellent full and intense sherry keg-aged malt.
-Wonderfully complex and interesting with a pleasant tart note on the finish.
-Oak clearly pronounced.
-Is something for me behind the GD 21 years, PLV is great!
+Excellent full and intense sherry barrel matured malt.
+Wonderfully complex and interesting with a pleasantly bitter note on the finish.
+Clearly pronounced oak.
+For me there is something behind the GD 21 years, but PLV is great!

-full; distinct sherry note; Sweet; dark fruits in alcohol (including prune, raisin); some caramel; Oak complex and oily in the mouth; fruity and sweet; spicy oak noticeable; spices; harsh chocolate notes long; slightly dry; Sweetness, which increasingly turns into spicy-tart oak flavors; Dried fruit; spices
+full; clear sherry note; Sweet; dark fruits in alcohol (including plum, raisin); some caramel; Oak complex and oily in the mouth; fruity and sweet; spicy oak clearly noticeable; spices; tart chocolate notes long; slightly dry; Sweetness which increasingly turns into spicy-tart oak aromas; Dried fruit; spices

 - Conclusion: Blindtasting Advenstkalender: typically delicious Glendronach, fruit bomb, super overall impression, only a little dry